-The tool requires that the target database already exists and contains all required indexes and tables (for SQL Server).
-If you don't have a database with the schema yet, you first need to run the Firely Server at least once as described in the articles Using SQL server and Using MongoDB.
+The tool requires that the target SQL Server database already exists and contains all required tables and indexes.
+If you don't have a database with the schema yet, you first need to run the Firely Server at least once as described in article Using SQL server.